The Stomach

 the "Centre"

-© 2008-2012 Stefano Marcelli
+© 2008-2019 Stefano Marcelli

-table of contents - home - previous - next
+home/table of contents - previous - next

-yellow text means unrevised translation/incomplete work ::
+:: brown text means unrevised translation or incomplete work ::

-As illustrated in the first strip of figures below, when we rotate left the head model with the channels drawn over, moving it from the lateral to the frontal aspect, we see how the Stomach channel (orange) is progressively climbed over by the Large Intestine channel (black), the two branches of which cross each other at the philtrum.
+As illustrated in the first strip of figures below, when we rotate left the head model with the meridians drawn over, moving it from the lateral to the frontal aspect, we see how the Stomach meridian (orange) is progressively climbed over by the Large Intestine meridian (black), the two branches of which cross each other at the philtrum.
 This process is very similar to that of the cecum bud c) in the embryos development, which guiding the 270° counter-clockwise midgut rotation, crosses and overcomes d) that part of the primitive gut that later will become jejunum and ileum.
 The cecum eventually directs downward e) until to arrive at its anatomical definitive position in the right iliac fossa f).

 Some images in this site come from the most important resource of free images in the web.
 Click the logo on the left to visit the site.

-table of contents - home - previous - next
+home/table of contents - previous - next